kunalj101/python_intro_hackathon/chapter1.md

 *** =hint
 - Think how would you write simple addition.
+- Make sure you assign the sum to the variable 'addition2'
 - Remember that the message to be printed should be enclosed in " "
+- Remember - Python is case sensitive.
+Check your cases and white spaces

 *** =pre_exercise_code
 ```{python}